Professors for Freedom & CItizenship

-Roosevelt Montás was born in the Dominican Republic and moved to New York as a teenager.
+Roosevelt Montás is Director of the Freedom and Citizenship Program.
+He was born in the Dominican Republic and moved to New York as a teenager.
 He attended public schools in Queens and was admitted to Columbia College in 1991 through its Opportunity Programs.
 He graduated from Columbia in 1995 with a major in Comparative Literature.
 In 2003, he completed a Ph.D. in English, also at Columbia, where he began teaching in the faculty of the English Department in 2004.
-In 2008, he was appointed Associate Dean of Academic Affairs and Director of the Center for the Core Curriculum at Columbia College.
+From 2008 to 2018, he served as Director of the Center for the Core Curriculum and Associate Dean of Academic Affairs at Columbia College.
 Roosevelt specializes in Antebellum American literature and culture, with a particular interest in American national identity.
 His dissertation, Rethinking America, won Columbia University’s 2004 Bancroft Award.
 In 2000, he received the Presidential Award for Outstanding Teaching by a Graduate Student and in 2008, he received the Dominican Republic’s National Youth Prize.
-He regularly teaches moral and political philosophy in the Columbia Core Curriculum as well as seminar in American Studies called Freedom and Citizenship in the United States.
-As Director of the Core Curriculum, Roosevelt speaks widely on the history, place, and future of the humanities in the higher education.
+He regularly teaches moral and political philosophy in the Columbia Core Curriculum as well seminars in American Studies.
+Roosevelt speaks widely on the history, place, and future of the humanities in the higher education and is the author of Rescuing Socrates: How the Great Books Changed My Life and Why They Matter for a New Generation (Princeton University Press, 2021).

 Peter Garcia is from Astoria, Queens.
 He went to Manhattan Center for Science and Mathematics (MCSM) for high school and participated in F&C from 2012 to 2013.
 He attended NYU for college where he majored in Chemical and Biomolecular Engineering.
 After college, he ventured into the startup world and quickly fell in love with entrepreneurship.
 He recently co-founded a dance company focusing on traditional Mexican dances and community building.
 During the week, he works as a Data Analyst and spend weekends rehearsing and building new choreography.
 Follow them @BalletHermosoAmanecer!